 Dear Members,

-Is HR cost centre or profit centre?
+- Is HR a cost centre or a profit centre?

 Dear Rajaram,

-The replies are as below:
+The replies are as follows:

 Thanks,